akx/slack-emoji/README.md

 Downloading emoji from the JSON
 -------------------------------

-* In a Python 3 virtualenv (setting one up is beyond the scope of this document) with the `requests` package installed, run `python3 download_from_lists.py myworkspace.json`.
+* Run `python3 download_from_lists.py myworkspace.json` using Python 3.6 or newer.
   Multiple JSON filenames are accepted.
 * The script downloads all emoji described in the given JSON file into a directory named by the file's name, i.e. `myworkspace/partyparrot.gif`, etc.

+The `download_from_lists.py` script works faster if you have `requests` installed.
+It will fall back to `curl` otherwise.